emmatheduck/emmatheduck/README.md

 > [16:6 Heritage Trust (WORK IN PROGRESS)](https://16-6.org) <br>
 > A website built around the 16:6 Heritage Trust in South Australia.

-Avatar is by [Angela He](https://angelahe.dev), I don't claim any credit for it, it's entirely her amazing work.